folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 -Creates a secret called `db-connect-okapi` in the namespace you import to.<br/>
 -Creates a ClusterRoleBinding service account named `hazelcast-rb-q4-2019` for K8s Hazelcast plug-in in the `folio-q4` namespace.<br/>
--Deploys a StatefulSet of 3 clsutered Okapis in the namespace you import to.<br/>
+-Deploys a StatefulSet of 3 clustered Okapis in the namespace you import to.<br/>
 -Once imported, you can edit the default values in the `db-connect-okapi` Secret to match your environment.